will-hanlen/website/src/tool_traps.md

 Tools and craft are separate.

 Tools are useful and exist for a reason, but they can trap you into thinking that better tools leads to better results.
-To get out of this trap you must separate your thinking about tools from thinking about craft.
-Then devote way more energy to craft than tools.
+To get out of this trap you must separate your thinking about tools from thinking about craft - then devote way more energy to craft than tools.
 Improving your tools is still valuable, but ensure you care about your craft before caring about your tools.